myriadgenetics/statefulset-issue-demo/README.md

 ## Assumptions
 - Your OpenShift cluster verison is 4.8.17
-- You have OpenShift CLI installed
+- You have the OpenShift CLI installed

 ## Steps to reproduce